Subham-u/Face-Tracking/README.md

 ## 7. Challenges and Solutions

 ### Challenges
-- **Real-Time Performance:** Ensuring the system runs in real-time without significant lag.
+- **Real-time Performance:** Ensuring the system runs in real-time without significant lag.
 - **Multiple Face Tracking:** Handling multiple faces simultaneously and ensuring each face is tracked accurately.

 ### Solutions